 The process for determining temporary off-post locations is criteria-based.
 Table 2-1 is a list of criteria, acceptable attributes of each criterion, and any rationale for the attributes.
 This PEA identifies the general areas that meet these criteria and would likely be feasible for use for Alternative 1.
-Once the specific feasible areas are identified, Fort Drum would coordinate with the appropriate owners for its use for Alternative 1 and conduct compliance documentation as appropriate, such as an Environmental Condition of Property Report to document the physical and environmental condition of the property resulting from the past storage, use, release, and disposal of hazardous substances and petroleum products; Record of Environmental Consideration (REC) for environmental review and compliance with NEPA requirements; Temporary Revocable Permits (TRPs) for the use of state lands and conservation easement lands; and Maneuver License, among others.
+When sites are identified, Fort Drum would coordinate with the appropriate owners for its use for Alternative 1 and complete compliance documentation as appropriate.
+Documentation could include, an Environmental Condition of Property Report to document the physical and environmental condition of the property resulting from the past storage, use, release, and disposal of hazardous substances and petroleum products; a Record of Environmental Consideration for environmental review and compliance with NEPA requirements; a Temporary Revocable Permits (TRPs) for the use of state lands and conservation easement lands; and/or a Maneuver License, among others.
 Fort Drum's intent is to prioritize the use of public lands.
-The selection of the sites would be based on consultation or coordination with the appropriate regulatory agencies such as the United States Fish and Wildlife Service (USFWS), New York State Department of Environmental

-Conservation (NYSDEC), New York State Historic Preservation Office (NY SHPO), and through permit conditions, to avoid or minimize impacts to natural, cultural, and physical resources and humans.
+The selection of the sites would be based on consultation or coordination with the appropriate regulatory agencies and Indian Partner Nations, (e.g., United States Fish and Wildlife Service (USFWS), New York State Department of Environmental Conservation (NYSDEC), New York State Historic Preservation Office (NY SHPO), Adirondack Park Agency (APA)) and permit conditions or other requirements will be used to avoid or minimize impacts to natural, cultural, and physical resources and humans.